mattermost/docs/source/configure/cloud-site-configuration.rst

 Mattermost in-product notices keep users and administrators informed of the newest product improvements, features, and releases.
 Notices are used to raise awareness of new features as part of our monthly release cadence.

 Users will only receive notices that specifically apply to them.
-For example, if a user is already running the latest Desktop App version, they will not receive an upgrade notice.
+For example, if a user is already running the latest desktop app version, they will not receive an upgrade notice.

 .. image:: ../images/notices.png
   :alt: Shows in-product notices for users and administrators.